SamChou19815/website/packages/blog/blog/2020-05-14-one-year-as-dev-lead.md

----
-title: One Year as Developer Lead
+# One Year as Developer Lead
----

 Almost a year ago, I started to perform developer lead responsibilities at [Cornell DTI](https://www.cornelldti.org).
 My first major task was to grade part of developers at